Group-Aware Partial Model Merging for Children's Automatic Speech Recognition: Introduction

 Nonetheless, a significant challenge of SFT for children's ASR lies in the substantial acoustic variation across different age groups \cite{1255448,gerosa2009review}.
 As children’s speech undergoes developmental changes with age, applying a uniform fine-tuning strategy across all age ranges may fail to capture age-specific acoustic characteristics effectively.
 Recent findings support the use of age-specific ASR models, which consistently yield higher recognition accuracy \cite{lu2022improving,lilles2025fine,hamalainen2014improving}.
-Howevever, as there is one model per group, these models typically require prior knowledge of the speaker’s age, which is not always available, and raise concerns surrounding the scalability and parameter efficiency of storing and managing multiple distinct model copies.
+However, group-specific fine-tuning produce many checkpoints raising concerns surrounding the scalability and parameter efficiency of storing and managing multiple distinct model copies.
+Additionally, these models typically require prior knowledge of the speaker’s age, which is not always available, making this group-specific training unavailable therefore losing its associated benefits.

-Recently, model merging has emerged as a lightweight way to combine specialised models trained on different domains without joint retraining, particularly in the domain of large language models (LLMs) \cite{yang2024model,wortsman2022model,yu2024language,jin2022dataless}.
+Model merging has emerged as a alternative way to combine specialised models trained on different domains without joint retraining, particularly in the domain of large language models (LLMs) \cite{yang2024model,wortsman2022model,yu2024language,jin2022dataless}.
 A key insight from recent work on model merging for LLMs is that the resulting merged model often preserves the capabilities of the individual constituent models \cite{yu2024language,jin2022dataless}.
 While parameter-level model merging remains a relatively novel area of research, particularly within LLMs and Vision Language Models (VLMs) \cite{chen2025bring,biggs2024diffusion}, emerging studies have begun to explore its potential applicability in ASR \cite{ducorroy25_interspeech,tan2021novo}, including promising developments on children’s speech \cite{shankar2025selective}.

 In this work, we explore the potential of model merging as a parameter-efficient strategy to improve ASR for children, with a particular focus on combining models fine-tuned on distinct groups of child speech.
 The key contributions of this work are as follows: \begin{enumerate} \item We introduce Group-Aware Partial Model Merging (GRAPAM), a novel framework that integrates unsupervised clustering, partial fine-tuning, and model merging to improve children’s ASR. \item We conduct a comprehensive analysis of clustering and fine-tuning strategies for effective model merging. \item We demonstrate consistent improvements over conventional fine-tuning for children's ASR. \item We propose and evaluate heterogeneous and iterative merging variants to further enhance performance. \end{enumerate}